-Earlier report on Punch had indicated that the fatal road crash occured after two cash loaded bullion vans ram into a tanker.
+report from Punch had indicated that the fatal road crash occurred after two cash loaded bullion vans ram into a tanker.

-But according to fresh report on The Nation, the accident was caused due to a brake failure from the tanker which led to explosion.
+According to another fresh report from The Nation, the accident was caused due to a brake failure from the tanker which led to explosion.

 The report added that eight vehicles, including one motorcycle,were involved in the accident.

 Other vehicles are two commercial Toyota hummer buses, one Dyna truck, one tanker carrying petrol, one ford bus and one Toyota Corolla.